About

-Velocity gets all the attention.
+Velocity gets the attention.
 Cycle time does the actual work.

 What Cycle Time Actually Measures

 Cycle time is the elapsed time from when work begins on an item to when it's done.
 Not when it was requested.
 Not when it entered the backlog.
-When someone started working on it to when it was delivered.
+From when someone started working on it to when it was delivered.

 This distinction matters.
 Lead time (request to delivery) includes wait time in the backlog.
 Cycle time isolates the active work system.
 When cycle time is high, the problem is in your team's workflow.
 When lead time is high but cycle time is low, the problem is upstream prioritization or capacity allocation.